dmbaturin/ocamlbook.org/book/functions.md

 ```

-When applied to a format string, that function will produce functions or one or more arguments depending
+When applied to a format string, that function will produce functions of one or more arguments depending
-on the format sting.
+on the format string.
 For example, in `let f = Printf.printf "%s %d"`, `f` will be a function of type `string -> int -> unit`.

 Now let's write a simple program using `Printf.printf` and partial application of it: